Privacy Policy

 Deleting your Data

-You can delete your LudoKit account at any time by signing into LudoKit.com and scrolling to the bottom of your [/account](account details page).
-To prevent Organizations from becoming unreachable, before you can delete your account you'll first be asked to either delete or add Admins to any Organizations of which you are the sole Admin.
+You can delete your LudoKit account at any time by signing into LudoKit.com and scrolling to the bottom of your account details page.
+To prevent accidental Organization deletion, before you can delete your account you'll first be asked to either delete or add Admins to any Organizations of which you are the sole Admin.

 When you delete your account, the following happens: